 If You Have Previously Used Your VA Benefits at Another School

 You must complete a "Request for Change of Place of Training", VA Form 22-1995.
-You may mail this form to the VA at:
+This form can be completed electronically through the VONAPP on va.gov.

 Veteran students must complete the Thomas Edison State College "Application for Financial Aid" and the "Free Application for Federal Student Aid (FAFSA)" found on our Financial Aid page.